 Service Unit/Floor Descriptions

 Unit specialty is adult hematology/oncology.
 The bed capacity is 20.
 The nurse to patient ratio is 1:5.
-Types of patients on this unit include leukemia, lung cancer, Hodgkin’s disease, Non-Hodgkin’s disease, lymphomas, breast cancer, triage care, and supportive care for neutropenic fevers and outpatient services such as dressing changes, injections, (G-CSF injection), blood transfusion, and lab draws.
+Types of patients on this unit include breast cancer, lung cancer, GI cancers, leukemia, Hodgkin’s and Non-Hodgkin’s lymphoma, triage care and supportive care for neutropenic fevers and symptom control.
+In addition outpatient services are provided for dressing changes, intravenous line care, injections, infusion therapy, blood transfusion, and lab draws.

 Blood and Marrow Transplant Unit (BMTU)

-The Observation unit is unique among the medical/surgical nursing units.
-With 10 beds, the Observation unit is designed for patients with anticipated hospital stays less than 24 hours.
+The Observation unit is unique among the medical/surgical/telemetry nursing units.
+The observation unit will have 24 beds on two separate units designed for patients with anticipated hospital stays less than 24 hours.
 Our nurse to patient ratio is 1:5-6.
 Patients are assigned to the Observation unit based on diagnosis and admission criteria.
-Assignments can be a wide range of services both medical and surgical such as medicine, cardiology, pain, ENT, extended recovery, etc. Our patient care team includes RNs, clinical associates, and unit clerks dedicated to quality patient care in a fast-paced setting.
+Assignments can be a wide range of services both medical and surgical such as medicine, cardiology, pain, ENT, extended recovery, etc. Our patient care team includes RN’s, clinical associates, and unit clerks dedicated to quality patient care in a fast paced setting.

 8 East (8E)

 8 East is a 34-bed Med/Surg unit with Telemetry.
-Nurses on this unit often have the opportunity to care for patients with complex acute and chronic medical conditions such as chest pain, kidney diseases, cystic fibrosis, COPD, diabetes, wound care, pneumonia, and other chronic medical conditions.
-The unit is a fast-paced and exciting environment that strives to deliver quality patient care.
-The nurse to patient ratio is 1:5-6.
+Nurses on this unit often have the opportunity to care for patients with complex acute and chronic medical conditions such as: Chest pain, kidney diseases, cystic fibrosis, COPD, diabetes, wound care, pneumonia and other chronic medical conditions.
+Our unit is a fast paced and exciting environment that strives to deliver quality patient care.
+Our nurse to patient ratio is 1:5-6.

 8 West (8W)